Jean28518/linux-guides/backup-server-sytem/jeans-routine.md

 # Send Mail
 if [ $? -eq 0 ]; then
-  echo -e "Backup for $HOSTNAME was successful." | mail -a 'From: SERVERNAME <kunden@linuxguides.de>' -s "💾 $HOSTNAME: Backup Success ✅" $RECEPIENT -A backup_errors.txt else echo -e "Backup for $HOSTNAME was not successful.
-The attachement file should explain why." | mail -a 'From: SERVERNAME <kunden@linuxguides.de>' -s "💾 $HOSTNAME: Backup ERROR ❌" $RECEPIENT -A backup_errors.txt fi
+  echo -e "Backup for $HOSTNAME was successful." | mail -a 'From: SERVERNAME <kunden@linuxguides.de>' -s "💾✅ $HOSTNAME: Backup Success" $RECEPIENT -A backup_errors.txt else echo -e "Backup for $HOSTNAME was not successful.
+The attachement file should explain why." | mail -a 'From: SERVERNAME <kunden@linuxguides.de>' -s "💾❌ $HOSTNAME: Backup ERROR❌" $RECEPIENT -A backup_errors.txt fi